Keep Up With McLean!

 To do this, McLean clinicians will teach SHAPE participants the distinction between normal aging and dementia; review strategies designed to address common cognitive-related issues, such as word-finding problems (struggling to find the right words), misplacing personal items, and trouble recalling important appointments and tasks; and show how technology can be used to monitor cognitive-related conditions or stimulate the brain through mental exercises.
 The course will also present techniques for managing coexisting medical conditions and provide recommendations on diet/nutrition, exercise, and stress management to support brain, heart, and cognitive health.

-Brent P. Forester, MD, MSc, chief of the Division of Geriatric Psychiatry, said the course was created “to meet the public demand for information regarding Alzheimer’s disease and other mental health issues affecting the aging population.”
+Brent P. Forester, MD, MSc, chief of the Center of Excellence in Geriatric Psychiatry, said the course was created “to meet the public demand for information regarding Alzheimer’s disease and other mental health issues affecting the aging population.”
 He pointed out that “the first Baby Boomers turned 65 years old in 2011, and, therefore, we expect to see a dramatic rise in rates for Alzheimer’s disease and other dementias in the coming years.”
-This rise, he explained, “will have a dramatic financial impact on the US health care system and place a tremendous burden on patients, caregivers, and families.”
+This rise, he explained, “will have a dramatic financial impact on the U.S. health care system and place a tremendous burden on patients, caregivers, and families.”

 SHAPE was designed to address these issues.
 “We’re motivated to educate individuals about proactive steps we can all take to keep our brains healthy with aging and reduce our risk of developing Alzheimer’s disease,” said Forester.
 “The SHAPE course will also focus on the assessment and treatment of Alzheimer’s disease, the most common neurocognitive disorder, and the importance of addressing the medical, psychiatric, and environmental factors associated with progression of memory loss.”